+Our students named us Miracle Swimming.
 According to A Course In Miracles, a miracle is a collapse of time that results from the use of universal laws.
 Achievements that would ordinarily take arduous effort and significant time are suddenly accomplished without effort in a short time.
-This is the experience of students at MSI.
-Because we have a new system of teaching, a system that goes straight to the heart of the matter, you spend no time spinning your wheels or practicing something irrelevant to what you really want: to overcome your fear in water and become free in it.
+This is the experience of students at MSSA.
+Because we have a new system of teaching, a system that goes straight to the heart of the matter, you spend no time spinning your wheels or practicing something irrelevant to what you really want.
+Instead, you spend 100% of your time overcoming fear in water and learning to swim.

 Yes, it’s for real.
 There are ways you can check it out further before taking classes.
 Feel free to call and ask your questions at 941-921-6420.
 You can read our book and see the video.
-Our Learn About MSI Video is free on this web site here and at About/Learn About MSI Video.
-You can read our Student Comments page which lists all students’ comments and we can provide endless references.
+The podcast will answer most of the same questions.
+You can read our Student Comments page which lists all students’ comments and we can provide references.

-Compared to other swim classes, it looks pricey.
-But students tell us they don’t learn in them.
-Please compare hours of instruction, instructor training, and quality of results.
-When students take our class, they say, “This is worth at least as much as what I paid.”
-Or, “There’s no number that can be assigned to the value I’ve received.”
+Compared to other swim classes, ours may appear pricey.
+But students tell us they don’t learn at other schools.
+Please compare hours of instruction, warm water, instructor qualifications and quality of results.
+When students take our class, they say, “There’s no number that can be assigned to the value I’ve received.”
+Or, “This is worth at least as much as what I paid.”